programmatordev/yet-another-php-validator/README.md

 Versatile validator focused on validating development code with expressive error messages.

 > **Note**
-> This library is not in version 1.x mainly because there are so few available rules.
+> This library is not in version 1.x mainly because there are few available rules.
-> Hopefully, that should change in the near future.
+> Hopefully, that will change in the near future.

 ## Requirements